gvwilson/sensibleadventures/bookster/bookster.md

 Some years later, a family of Gifted condors came to the mountain in search of a new home.
-They were northerners, with gray feathers and sharp eyes, who had nested peacefully in the Brumoso Mountains their whole lives.
-(Peacefully, but not happily–condors are not naturally cheerful creatures.)
-When the people of Ruuda overthrew their undead masters, a wave of anti-Gifted sentiment swept the country.
-Raccoons argued that the anger would die down, and bears matter-of-factly said that they would eat anyone who tried to harm them, but the condors just spread their blunt wings and left their troubles behind.
+They were northerners, with gray feathers and sharp eyes, who had nested peacefully in the Brumoso Mountains their whole lives (peacefully but not happily–condors are not naturally cheerful creatures).
+When yet another spasm of anti-Gifted sentiment swept through the country, raccoons argued that the anger would die down, and bears matter-of-factly said that they would eat anyone who tried to harm them, but the condors just spread their blunt wings and left their troubles behind.

 The captain was happy to give them space: they could carry messages to and from the surface, and even their ungifted progeny would help keep